Contact us for information on our disaster planning services today:

-Emergency and Disaster Planning is the operation of dealing with and avoiding both natural and man-made disasters, through the actions of mitigation, preparedness, response, and recovery to lessen the impact of disasters.
-Florida Disaster Consulting (FDC) has worked with federal, state, regional, county, municipal, and private nonprofit agencies to develop a wide array of preparedness plans, including the following:
+Florida Disaster Consulting (FDC) assists federal, state, regional, county, municipal, and private nonprofit agencies to develop a wide array of disaster preparedness plans.
+Our services include the following:

-Debris management is one of the most difficult and costly aspects of the recovery phase of a disaster.
-FDC develops plans for jurisdictions so they are prepared to move forward immediately with this formidable task, ensuring all debris removal is completed as safely and quickly as possible, and that the maximum amount of reimbursable funds are made available.
+FDC develops Debris Management Plans for jurisdictions to ensure they are prepared to move forward immediately post-disaster — ensuring all debris is removed as safely and quickly as possible, and that the maximum amount of reimbursable funds are made available.

-When residents hit by a catastrophe lose access to their homes, it’s imperative to find a safe shelter for them as soon as possible.
-FDC provides guidance for the implementation of interim housing and the restoration of permanent housing following a natural or man-made disaster, to get those residents back in their homes as soon as possible.
+When residents affected by a catastrophe lose access to their homes, it’s imperative to find a safe shelter for them as soon as possible.
+FDC provides guidance for the implementation of interim housing and the restoration of permanent housing following a natural or man-made disaster.

 Efficient emergency response requires effective communication.
 FDC creates plans to outline the roles, responsibilities, and protocols in order to promptly share information with all community members during an emergency or crisis.